 VVCA ‘The View’ Newsletter

 The VVCA View is published 3 times a year; winter (early January), spring (March), and fall (September).
 Any notices or announcements you wish to have included in the newsletter are to be submitted two weeks prior to publication.
-Issues are distributed throughout the Varsity View and Grosvenor Park neighbourhoods.
+When printed, issues are distributed throughout the Varsity View and Grosvenor Park neighbourhoods.
+Digital PDF issues are available for download on this website.

 Email firstname.lastname@example.org to submit notices or articles or ads intended for publication.